6-Step Succession Planning Process

 GET STARTED: Build Strong Success Profiles

-To fill out the nomination survey, start by listing the succession position and putting your name down under who the nominations were completed by.
-Don’t forget to date your entry.
-Next, list the names of potential succession candidates and the positions they currently hold.
-For each candidate, provide an estimated timeline for how long the candidate will need before they are ready to take on the position.
-For these estimates, it’s important to consider input from multiple sources.
-Consider consulting current role incumbents, senior management and succession advisory teams, leaders, peers, and direct reports of the succession candidate.
-To add context to your evaluation, take note of any additional information on the potential successor and their skills along with their ratings.
-Be sure to complete the Succession Nomination Survey for each succession candidate.
+To complete the Nomination Survey, begin by listing the succession position and entering your name as the person completing the nominations.
+Be sure to date your entry.
+Next, list potential succession candidates and their current positions.
+For each candidate, provide an estimated timeline indicating when they may be ready to step into the succession role.
+These estimates should incorporate input from various sources, such as current incumbents, senior management, succession advisory teams, as well as the candidate’s leaders, peers, and direct reports.
+To add context to your evaluation, note any additional information about the candidate’s skills and ratings.
+Ensure that the Succession Nomination Survey is completed for each succession candidate.

-Once you’ve completed the survey for each critical role, fill out the Succession Bench Template to organize who your top candidates are for each critical position in your organization.
-To fill out this form, first indicate incumbent and urgency information for the key position and list succession candidates according to three levels:
+After completing the survey for each critical role, use the Succession Bench Template to identify and organize the top candidates for each key position in your organization.
+To complete this template, start by noting the incumbent and urgency details for the role, then categorize succession candidates by readiness level:

-- Level A: Succession candidates ready for role in less than 3 years
+- Level A: Succession candidates ready for role in less than three years

-- Level B: Succession candidates ready for role in 3 to 5 years
+- Level B: Succession candidates ready for role in 3-5 years

-- Level C: Potential successors ready for role in more than 5 years
+- Level C: Potential successors ready for role in more than five years

 TOOLS/TEMPLATES: Nomination Survey, Succession Bench